nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 So, like, we had, like, we had a, we had a hunt, and we, and how useful I was.
 Okay.
 That, that, that, we had, we had a score when we were younger, and I, how useful I was to help him and you out.
 Okay.
 So, we've got the how, but you're not actually making any proposals at this point.
 You're just, like, reminiscing with him, going, you remember how awesome I was back in the day?
 Yes.
 So, actually, turn that into a, we would like to team up.
 Yeah, we'd like to.
 Sort of, sort of, sort of thing.
 So.
 Yeah, that's, that's, we would like to team up.

 You remember how useful we were, how useful I was back in the day.
 Okay.
 Can you explain why he's so passive, why he's so, so antisocial?
 Ah.
 Because.
 You, you, you, you, you've got to cover up for his mistake.
-Because he, because he's mad at, mad at Moraine.
+Because he, because he's mad at, mad at Miraine.
 For something, I believe.
 And he's.
 He's a big old man.
 He's a big old man.
 Okay, don't, so, what I'm hearing here, correct me if I'm wrong, you're saying, don't listen to bitter old man, we want to, we want to, we want to, we want to join up and, and not join the pirates, but we want to work with you.

 Yes.
 In order to be able to get, in order to be able to get a, a cut of the treasure.
 Cut of the treasure.
 Um.
 And, and.
 And remember how cool I. Yeah.
 Okay.
 Roll a 20.
 Let's do it.
 Yes.
 Yes.
 Yes.
 That's definitely.
 That works.
 We'll take it.
 Okay.
 So, what's, what am I doing?
 Roll your 20.
 Roll your 20, and then we'll add your persuasion to it.
 Add my persuasion to it.
 Okay.
 Plus two.
 Persuasion.
 Done one more.
 Yeah.
 It's the one that has the hands shaking.
 Okay.
 Wait.
 My persuasion.
 Oh.
 My persuasion is.
 Ah.
 That's your save.

 That's my save.
 Okay.
 Yeah.
 Okay.
 Here we go.
 Wait.
 I'm putting you in timeout.
 Ah.
 He gets a luck.
 He failed a roll.
 Oh, you're right.
 Oh.
 I sure do.
 It was a mission critical, or it was a strategic roll.
 Oh.
 Deal.
 I'll trade you three luck, and you give me one.
 I got 16.
 You got 16.
 All right.
 Is that with your, adding your...
 Yeah, that's adding my plus two.
 All right.
 Cool, cool, cool.
 Cool.
 So, Arthur, you look at Kaelryx.
 You, well, you look at the captain, but you're also kind of like side-eyeing Kaelryx.
 And you are explaining that, you know, you explain, like, Xander is just a little bit moody at the moment.

+---

+### Session Play - Part 2

 Yeah.
 He doesn't mean anything by it.
 And you're also, like, I'm a...
 I'm basically...
 And I, you know, in that person.
 Basically, also, basically, I'm also explaining that story to him, how strong I was doing, how useful and strong I was doing that, doing that, doing that story.
 Um, and you are able to convince, um, the pirate captain, um, that, uh, you are able, um, you're, you're able to, um, be helpful in this situation.
 Um, and he's like, well, we'll, we'll take you.
 What about these others?
 Hmm, I, I understand he's, he's a maker.

 Yeah.
 He's a maker and he, and he, he made, he made a, a spring thing that got over a demon barrier or something.
 Yeah.
 That.
 The, uh, the, uh, the tide, the, the tide, the metal, the metal, uh, barrier that saved the tide from certain death and that kind of stuff.
 Yeah.
 Yeah.
 Okay.
 So you speak about his exploits, um, which, you know, the captain is, is willing to, is willing to accept.
 Um, this, you know, what are you, and then he, he's, he's, he looks over, he looks over at this guy with his face.
 Flaming crossbow, mechanized flaming crossbow and says, I can see the value of him.

 I love me.
 We need some motherfuckers.
 Obviously we need the, we need the map.
 So the keeper of the map will have to come along and we can, we can deal with one more grumpy old man.
 Where is it we're going?
 Going on.
 You already know we're headed to the temple.
-Temple of, uh, Moraine.
-Moraine.
+Temple of, uh, Miraine.
+Miraine.
 Can I just pull up my shield?
 Whoop.
 Whoop.
 All right.
 He's just nice and character to talk.
 He is a priest.
 Yeah.
-This guy is a priest of Moraine.
-He is a priest of Moraine.
+This guy is a priest of Miraine.
+He is a priest of Miraine.
 So, oops.
 So he can't help us navigate that.
 Well, we've probably been in that temple before.

 Probably he didn't like.
 Right.
 Well.
 Well, that is true.
 All the truth.
 With that.
 Have you ever been in a frenemy relationship with your god before?
 Sometimes.
 Um, no. Um, okay.
 So.
 So after, after, after a fair bit of tense negotiations, you are able to come to terms.
 Um, you are all going to, uh, you start off with 50%, end up landing at 20% of the overall proceeds as time goes on.
 Um, as you guys negotiate.
 Um, and, uh, now you, um, are, uh, the, the pirates have, um, accepted you as part of, not part of their crew, but as accepted, yeah, temp employees.

 Uh, oh, weary pirates.
 Oh, yeah.
 What?
 Yeah.
 Yeah.
 Okay.
 Um, and so after you guys have that discussion, um, the, uh, Captain Thalric, um, looks at Mistral again and says, all right.
 I think it's about time we compared notes.
 And he pulls a scroll tube out of his coat.
 We don't have a map.
 Sorry.
 I already hired them.
 Gotcha.
 So excited.
 All right.
 Uh, yeah, let's sit down and see what.
 Okay.
 So you guys take the two pieces of the map you put together.
 You actually have that other small piece that you picked up in the pirate, uh, pirate booty.

 So you got that attached to your map and then you got this other one.
-And basically what you see is there is a line that goes directly to the temple of Moraine.
-Inside, uh, the temple of Moraine, there is a sub-basement where there's some sort of what, what is referred to as, it was referred to as the gloomways.
+And basically what you see is there is a line that goes directly to the temple of Miraine.
+Inside, uh, the temple of Miraine, there is a sub-basement where there's some sort of what, what is referred to as, it was referred to as the gloomways.
 It's, it's, it's kind of like some sort of, um, underground surface area.
 Um, and you follow, and the map has kind of like a, a, well, it's got a map.
 It's got the directions for how to get to an antechamber that's inside, um, that's inside that cave, um, underneath the, um, underneath the temple.

-So, and there is something that is marked there as, uh, it, it, it is referred to as, it has a different name, but I'm just going to call it, uh, I'm going to call it by its, um, street name, I guess, uh, it's, it's called the Pearl of Moraine.
+So, and there is something that is marked there as, uh, it, it, it is referred to as, it has a different name, but I'm just going to call it, uh, I'm going to call it by its, um, street name, I guess, uh, it's, it's called the Pearl of Miraine.
 Um, and as you're kind of walking through it, and it's like, you know, we, obviously, he, he basically kind of runs through, like, we need to be in here by, um, by dusk, uh, when the, uh, when the tide is at its highest, right?
 At dusk is the highest, is the high tide.
 Oh, it would be.

 It would be.
 It would be.
 It would be.
 At dusk, when the tide is at its lowest, I, we'll, we'll go with low.
 Sure, sure.
 Um, I can make up any sort of rules.
 Yeah, yeah.
 It's my world.
 Um, uh, we need to be in there to be able to enter the gloamways.
 Uh, once there, we can make it, we, we can make it through the passages to get to the chamber of the pearl.
 Um, um, this is a artifact of great power.
 Um, it's said to, uh, and he basically kind of gives you a little bit of a, little bit of an idea about, about the background of it.